Troubleshooting

 Step 3: Check Server Startup

 Even with valid JSON, the server process might fail to start.
-Test the server manually in your terminal:
+Test the server manually in your terminal by copying the exact command and arguments from your config:

 # Copy the exact command from your config and run it